 Can I Freeze the Rum Cake?

 Rum cake freezes very well.
 Wrap the cakes well in plastic wrap and put the cakes in a freezer bag.
 It will store in the freezer for 3 months.
-To thaw the cakes put in the refrigerator for 24 hours and then bring them to room temperature.
+To thaw the cakes put them in the refrigerator for 24 hours and then bring them to room temperature.

 How to Serve Mini Rum Cake